Gym supplements are notorious for containing loads of crap, so let us help you choose the best clean protein powder on the market.

 - Good boost of energy

 - Great product — highly recommend

-We don’t normally think of an algae as a ‘protein powder,’ but spirulina is actually a great source of highly bioavailable protein.
-Nutri Superfoods produces a high quality, organic spirulina powder that supplies the body with an abundance of nutrients — phosphorous, calcium, iron, B12, B3, and omega 3 & 6 essential fatty acids.
-Don’t let the rich green colour fool you— it’s a great way to improve circulation, increase energy levels, help reduce weight, aid digestion, and improve mood and brain function.
+We don’t normally think of algae as a ‘protein powder,’ but spirulina is actually a great source of highly bioavailable protein.
+Nutri Superfoods produces a high-quality, organic spirulina powder that supplies the body with abundant nutrients — phosphorous, calcium, iron, B12, B3, and omega 3 & 6 essential fatty acids.
+Don’t let the rich green color fool you— it’s a great way to improve circulation, increase energy levels, help reduce weight, aid digestion, and improve mood and brain function.

 - Certified organic

 - 65% protein content

 - Contains essential amino acids (omega 3 and 6)